iFreddieyc/leetcode_notes/log.md

 Reviewing this question, despite having the right idea, took a bit long to write error free code.
 Updated the [markdown file](src/longest_substring_without_repeating_characters.md) with inclusive/exclusive left bound solutions and explanations.
 2. [424.
 Longest Repeating Character Replacement](https://leetcode.com/problems/longest-repeating-character-replacement/)
 Reviewing this question, have the right idea but forget the meaning of `max_freq` and how to calculate it.
 Updated the the [markdown file](src/longest_repeating_character_replacement.md) with a further explanation on `max_freq`.
+3. [567.
+Permutation in String](https://leetcode.com/problems/permutation-in-string/) Attempted and finished a O(26n) solution.
+There was a faster solution at O(n) which is quite easy to understand.